philwareham/textpattern-hive-admin-theme/README.md

 In this theme, the 3 preview tabs on article write/article edit forms have been removed to save screen estate.
 They were arguable pretty useless anyway so they were dropped, we have never used them in all our time with Textpattern.
-If you really do want to enable these tabs again then comment out the following line near the middle of the theme's 'textpattern.css' file (you'll have to add some custom styling to them though):
+If you really do want to enable these tabs again then comment out the following line ~934 of the theme's 'textpattern.css' file (you'll have to add some custom styling to them though):

     #article-tabs{display:none;}